AVPinto/SW-Inbreeding-Depression/README.md

 # SW-Inbreeding-Depression

-These scripts and data are generated from the Seychelles warbler Research Group.
+These scripts and data analyse intergenerational inbreeding depression in the Seychelles warbler (Acrocephalus sechellensis) from the Cousin island long term study population.

+inbreeding_depression.r contains analysis of FYS, lifespan, and LRS on individual inbreeding coefficients.

+Recruitment.R contains analysis for inter generational inbreeding depression using FYS.

+Lifespan.R contains analysis for inter generational inbreeding depression using lifespan.

+LRS.R contains analysis for inter generational inbreeding depression using LRS.

+All these scripts use clean_data.csv as a base table.